What Is A Content Audit?

 This is especially important for local businesses, and allows them to see whether or not they are optimised to target the right audience.

-Content auditing is not a simple or easy process, but it’s one that will pay off!
+A content audit is not a simple or easy process, but it’s one that will pay off!

 First you need to identify what element of your SEO you want to audit and transform, be that conversions, engagement, or ranking.